By Lauren Lomsdale, USMC Spouse

-There is no doubt that military kids are resilient.
-They experience the same emotional rollercoasters of military life as their adult counterparts, but unlike us, they have less of an ability to deal with it all.
-Military kids were given this life; they don’t choose it.
+There is no doubt that military brats are resilient.
+They experience the same emotional roller-coasters of military life as their adult counterparts, but unlike us, they have less of an ability to deal with it all.
+Mil-kids are given this life; they don’t choose it.
 But it doesn’t ever stop them.
-Like a dandelion, military kids are often able to bloom where they are planted no matter the conditions.
+Like a dandelion, military kids are often able to bloom here they are planted no matter the conditions.

 Last June, Kaden, his mom, his dad, and his little sister Millie began the same trip that thousands of other military families do each year- PCSing to a new duty station.
 Little sister Millie, only ten months old at the time, hadn’t been feeling well.
 As they made their trek from Virginia to California, Millie was getting sicker and sicker.
 After several stops to urgent care offices and finally to an ER in Arizona, Kaden and his family learned that Millie was much sicker than the ear infection they thought she had.
 Millie was diagnosed with Stage IV pediatric neuroblastoma.
 Only eight days after her diagnosis, the sweet smiley little sister passed away leaving Kaden, mom, and dad to finish the trip to their new home in California.

 There is no doubt that Kaden is a strong kid.
 Being a military child is only one small part of the reason he is so strong.
 “He does know that we move every few years because dad’s job needs him to do other things to keep the bad guys away,” says Kaden’s mom Jayshree.